trilab3d/PrinterController/README.md

-# PrinterController
+# TriLAB 3D printer controller

-TriLAB 3D printer controller
+This repository is primarily used to publish a USB update file